SANSA-Stack/SANSA-Stack/sansa-ml-spark/src/main/scala/net/sansa_stack/ml/spark/outliers/anomalydetection/readme.md

 **# Scalable Numerical Outlier Detection in RDF**
-This repository(outliers) consists of three different implementations for detecting outliers in RDF with one main class.
+This repository(anomalydetection) consists of three different implementations for detecting numerical outliers in RDF with one main class.
 These three implementations are different due to the difference in the approaches for cohorting the subjects.
 All the techniques have their pros and cons as discussed below:-

-1. Dataframe CroosJoin implementation:
+1. Implementation with dataframe crossJoin function:
    The subjects are cohorted according to the rdf:type and hypernym.
 The crossJoin function is used to create the pair rdd so that similar subjects can be cohorted.
-CrossJoin is one of the most time-consuming joins and often should be avoided.
+CrossJoin is one of the most time-consuming join and should be avoided.
 It works well on small datasets(tested on 3.6 GB) but does not work for large datasets(tested on 16.6 GB dataset)

 2. ApproxSimilarityJoin with CountvectorizerModel:- Spark inbuilt function ApproxSimilarityJoin is used with CountvectorizerModel to find similarity between subjects.
-CountvectorizerModel helps in creating the features from the data.
-It Scans data twice-one for building model and another for transformation.
-It also needs extra space equal to the number of unique features .ApproxSimilarityJoin with CountvectorizerModel performs better than crossJoin on a big dataset (16.6 GB).
+ApproxSimilarityJoin takes input as feature vectors and CountvectorizerModel helps in creating the features from the data.
+CountvectorizerModel scans data twice-one for building model and another for transformation.
+It also needs extra space equal to the number of unique features.
+ApproxSimilarityJoin with CountvectorizerModel performs better than crossJoin on a big dataset (16.6 GB).

 3. ApproxSimilarityJoin with HashigTF:- ApproxSimilarityJoin with HashigTF is another way to calculate the similarity between the subjects.
-HashigTF also helps in creating the features from the data.
+HashigTF also helps in creating the features from the data like CountvectorizerModel.
 It scans the data only once and does not require any additional storage.
-ApproxSimilarityJoin with HashigTF performs better than the technique mentioned above on big dataset(tested on 16.6 GB dataset).
+ApproxSimilarityJoin with HashigTF performs better than the techniques mentioned above on big dataset(tested on 16.6 GB dataset).

  **Framework and Tools used:-**